LesleyLai/blog/contents/blog/cpp_lambda/en.md

 }
 ```

 The above code is undefined behavior since `name` may be destroyed when we execute the asynchronous operation.
+The rule of thumb is only to use default capture by reference when the lambda is short-lived.
+For example, when passing a lambda to STL algorithms.

 The implicit capture strategy works in garbage-collected languages.
 [Rust](https://www.rust-lang.org/) gets away with implicit capture because of its borrow checker.
 On the contrary, by requiring the programmer to be explicit about ownership, the C++ approach provides more flexibility than the counterparts in other programming languages.